Development of the DC Extended Universe: 2016–2017: Geoff Johns and Jon Berg

 Despite strong opening weekend box office numbers, Batman v Superman was lambasted by critics and ultimately performed below expectations.
-In response, Warner Bros. established DC Films to consolidate oversight of the franchise, not dissimilar to the Marvel Studios division led by Kevin Feige, the studio behind the Marvel Cinematic Universe (MCU) media franchise.
+In response, Warner Bros. established DC Films to consolidate oversight of the franchise, not dissimilar to the Marvel Studios division led by Kevin Feige, the studio behind the MCU.
 Johns, the chief creative officer of DC, and Warner Bros. executive vice president Jon Berg were appointed to co-lead the new division.
 DC Films would not be fully autonomous, as Johns reported to DC Entertainment president Diane Nelson and Berg reported to Warner Bros. president of creative development Greg Silverman.
 Charles Roven, who had produced every DC film since Batman Begins, was relegated to the administrative position of executive producer.
 Silverman was ousted from his role in December, with Toby Emmerich promoted to president and chief content officer in his place.
 By January 2017, Johns and Berg reported to Emmerich.

 Hoping to avert another Batman v Superman-esque disaster, DC Films made swift attempts to course-correct the DCEU, with the goal of setting a more light-hearted tone.
 Director David Ayer was ordered to perform extensive reshoots and re-editing for Suicide Squad based on rewritten material from Johns, resulting in a theatrical cut that vastly differed from Ayer's original vision.
 Warner Bros. was similarly unhappy with Justice League despite Snyder's considerable efforts to lighten its tone, and Warner Bros.
 Entertainment CEO Kevin Tsujihara dispatched Johns and Berg to "babysit" Snyder.
 Joss Whedon, who previously directed the MCU crossover films Marvel's The Avengers (2012) and Avengers: Age of Ultron (2015), was brought in by Johns to assist in rewrites and reshoots, but his power grew exponentially and Snyder eventually "lost the will to fight" during deliberations over the script.
-Johns also performed a rewrite of Wonder Woman with director Patty Jenkins.
+Johns also performed a rewrite of Wonder Woman with director Patty Jenkins, altering its ending despite resistance from Jenkins.

 In May 2017, Snyder stepped down from directorial duties on Justice League to cope with his daughter Autumn's suicide, and Whedon assumed his position to oversee post-production and complete the film.
-Whedon made significant alterations to Snyder's nearly-complete cut, reshooting much of the film with 80 pages of new material while deleting a large number of sequences that had already been filmed.
+Whedon made significant alterations to Snyder's nearly complete cut, reshooting much of the film with 80 pages of new material while deleting a large number of sequences that had already been filmed.
 These efforts failed to produce Warner Bros.' desired effect, with Suicide Squad and Justice League both panned by critics.
 While Suicide Squad was a box-office success, Justice League became a box-office bomb and lost the studio an estimated $60 million.
 Wonder Woman was released several months prior to Justice League to critical and commercial success.
 By the end of the year, development on the Man of Steel sequel was in limbo.